Delladi/CV/README.md

 ## Della Izadi
 Full Stack Development Student

+I am a highly self-motivated, data-driven, and hard-working professional, transitioning to the world of technology.
+I am currently studying Software Engineering at the Makers Academy.
-I am a Highly motivated student at the Makers Academy.
-I'm hoping to start a new career in the Tech industury.
+I'm hoping to start a new career in the Tech industry.
 I initially taught myself how to code and applied for Makers Scholarship.
 After 3 month of learning, I passed the technical requirements with a score of 97 percent.
 10 percent of candidates are selected for the bootcamp, and a fraction of those gain a scholarship for free study.
 I am honoured to be one and currently enjoying the never ending journey of learning as part of Makers Academy Dev bootcamp.

 Since a young age and through my career, I have described myself being an *active* person.
 This is what it stands for: